gkjohnson/three-scene-bvh-prototype/README.md

 # three-scene-bvh-prototype

-A prototype for a generalized Scene BVH implementation to enable efficient spatial queries and raycasting across multiple objects in a scene using three-mesh-bvh.
+A prototype for a generalized Scene BVH implementation to enable efficient spatial queries and raycasting across multiple objects in a scene using three-mesh-bvh to possibly be included in the project.
 The class includes support for three.js renderable objects, including treating individual InstancedMesh & BatchedMesh instances as separate nodes during queries.

 **Demos**